The Jupiter Magazine Overflow Section...

 The top and bottom images on the right show Pat's modification, which early tests seem to show a successful reduction in engine running temperature.

-These are just two photos dating from October 2002 taken from Peter Tribble's website (click on photos) and show how how his restoration is proceeding in leaps and bounds.
+These are just two photos dating from October 2002 supplied by Peter Tribble show how how his restoration is proceeding in leaps and bounds.

 |Possibly this website's first picture of a Jowett Javelin.
 This recent picture is of the Javelin owned by Swedish enthusiast Gustav Joseffson.
 The pieces of string hold the rally plate in place, not the Registration plate!|